RobotLocomotion/drake-ci/cache_server/README.md

   [`remove_old_files.py`](./remove_old_files.py).
 - Change the disk percent usage threshold in the `cron` job.
 - Increase the storage attached to the cache server.
-- Reduce the number of jenkins jobs that add to this cache server.
+- Reduce the number of jenkins jobs that add to the cache server.

 ## Debugging Cache Cleaning